PerimeterX/perimeterx-node-express/README.md

 }
 ```

 #### <a name="sendPageActivities"></a> Send Page Activities

-Boolean flag to determine if px module will send activities to px servers on each page request, this will assist perimeterx on identifying attackers.
+A flag which determines whether the module sends activities to the PerimeterX servers on each page request or not.
+This will assist PerimeterX in identifying attackers.
+[COMMENT: what happens if it is turned off?]

 **default:** false